What are the Origins of Astronomy?

 Additional innovations include the idea that the sky can be divided into coordinates using 360 degrees.
-This invented the idea of a coordinate system used for any type of spatial mapping, which is a system we still use.
+This invented a coordinate system used for any spatial mapping, which is a system we still use.
 In Mesopotamia, a sexagesimal system for counting and recording numeric data such as coordinates made keeping track of location convenient.
-This also works well for a time, and this Mesopotamian sexagesimal system is what we have inherited for use in the measurement of time, while also using the Babylonian system in our own coordinate systems.
+This also works well for a time.
+This Mesopotamian sexagesimal system is what we have inherited for use in the measurement of time while also using the Babylonian system in our own coordinate systems.

 The need to keep track of time, record the location of celestial bodies in a type of coordinate system, and predict when events such as eclipses would occur meant that in Mesopotamia, geometry had to be well developed.
 By at least the 2nd millennium BC, people already understood the measurement of angles, the Pythagorean theorem (i.e., long before Pythagoras lived; Figure 2), and measurement of circular surfaces.
 As an example, the Babylonians had already known that Pi was slightly greater than 3.1 in value.

-- For a history of astronomical developments and mathematics in Mesopotamia see: Hodgkin, Luke Howard.
+- For a history of astronomical developments and mathematics Mesopotamia see: Hodgkin, Luke Howard.
 2013.
 A History of Mathematics: From Mesopotamia to Modernity.
 Oxford: Oxford University Press.

 - For information on how early observations may have developed or utilized in agriculture and religion, see: Olson, Richard.
 2010.
 Technology and Science in Ancient Civilizations.
 Prayer Series on the Ancient World.
 Santa Barbara, Calif: Praeger, Pg.
 99.